griswaldbrooks/griswaldbrooks.github.io/_pages/cv.md

 # [**Bossa Nova Robotics**](http://bossanova.com/) | Senior Robotics Engineer
 Mountain View, CA | May 2018 - Present
-- Managed navigation team priorities and implemented agile workflow which increased team predictability.
+- Managed navigation team and implemented agile workflow which increased team predictability.
 - Contributed to navigation refactoring effort and increased test coverage.
 - Formalized strategies for refactoring code to increase testability and promoted in robotics organization.
 - Created docker container for developers to use to reproduce robot environment and dependencies.